onzfonz/comp227/src/content/0/en/part0a.md

 It is possible to complete the project as a pair or a group.

 See [more information on the project](https://github.com/fullstack-hy2020/misc/blob/master/project.md).

-### Interview promise

-Our collaborators, [Houston Inc.](https://houston-inc.com/), [Terveystalo](https://www.terveystalo.com/en/) and [Smartly.io](https://www.smartly.io/), have given the <i>promise of a job interview</i> for everyone who completes the course and the project work with maximum credits (14 + 10).

-This means that the student can, if they so choose, sign up for a job interview with a collaborator who has given the promise.
-The teacher of the course, Matti Luukkainen, will send instructions to the student after the courses have been completed with maximum credits.

-You need to be a resident of Finland in order to participate in these interviews.

 ### Before you start